NorwegianVeterinaryInstitute/DemultiplexRawSequenceData/README.md

 In this script, the essential part for NVI is that we are using Python's native slicing and indexing to grab the values of [Sample_Project] to use during demultiplexing.

+# Notifications

+WRITE MORE ABOUT SYSLOG & WORKPLACE NOTIFICATIONS

+Should expand more on this about:

+- what notifications happen
+- where to
+- when